 For the purposes of section 6(1) of the Act, a facility of a type referred to in column 2 of Schedule 2 is a facility of a prescribed type and the appropriate licence in respect of the facility is the licence referred to in column 1 of that Schedule directly opposite the facility.

-42. Licence to be of a type referred to in Schedule 2
+42. Licence to be of type referred to in Schedule 2

 A local government may grant, renew or transfer, only a licence of a type referred to in column 1 of Schedule 2.